 There are a number of different opinions on where the name 'Bigoli' comes from.
 Some say it derives from the local dialect word 'bigat', which means caterpillar or from the Latin 'bombyx' meaning bug.
 Others think that the word 'bigoli' refers to the curved rod with a hook at each end, which was carried on the shoulders and used to transport buckets of water or milk urns.
 And there are other theories, of course!

-Almost all the cities in Veneto had and have 'bigoli in sauce' days, when bigoli are prepared with salted sardines, plus a variety of other ingredients which differ from city to city.
-However, they are also traditionally served with turnip greens and sausage, swordfish and cherry tomatoes, gorgonzola cheese or with goose and porcini mushrooms, or just with the porcini.
-Whichever bigoli dish you choose to try, if you haven't eaten bigoli before, I guarantee you will love them!
+Almost all the cities in Veneto had and have 'bigoli in sauce' days (bigoli in salsa).
+On these occasions, this pasta is prepared with salted sardines, plus a variety of other ingredients which differ from city to city.
+However, it is also traditionally served with turnip greens and sausage or swordfish and cherry tomatoes.
+Gorgonzola cheese or goose and porcini mushrooms are other popular condiments.
+Whichever bigoli dish you choose to try, if you haven't eaten bigoli before, I guarantee you will love it!

 Check out these recipes on the Pasta Project for Bigoli (They can be made with spaghetti or bucatini too!)

 Watch bigoli being made using a bigolaro (This video is in Italian but you can still get an idea of the process)